Confused by the terms retinoid and retinol? They sound the same and you may have noticed that they're sometimes used interchangeably.

 Another side effect you might experience if you're using retinoids or retinol to treat acne is the purging period.

-During the first two to six weeks of using the product, you might experience more acne flare-ups before your breakouts start to decrease.
+During the first 2-6 weeks of using the product, you might experience more acne flare-ups before your breakouts start to decrease.

 When and how to use vitamin A products?

-When starting to incorporate vitamin A into your skincare regimen, either as a prescription products or over the counter products, the same slow and steady approach applies.
+When starting to incorporate vitamin A into your skincare regimen, either as prescription or over-the-counter products, the same slow and steady approach applies.
 This gives your skin time to get used to the ingredient and will minimise the side effects.

-If you're starting with a retinol product, such as Software's Retinol Complex Oil, try it one to three times a week to begin with.
+If you're starting with a retinol product, such as Software's Retinol Complex Oil, try it 1-3 times a week to begin with.
 Apply it as a thin layer all over your face (not as a spot treatment).
-If you feel like your skin is tolerating it well, you can increase the frequency to every other day or daily usage.
+If you feel like your skin is tolerating it well, you can increase the frequency to every other day or daily usage .

 Software's Retinol Complex Oil is a restorative, lightweight hydrating oil and is perfect for those new to vitamin A products or those with sensitive skin.